 As well as re-building.
 So Horch also built this equally un-luxurious H3 truck.
 Priorities had changed, and the market for luxury cars was dead (presumably a large portion of the BMW/EMW output went to Russians, who had a thing for Mercedes and BMWs even back then).

-But Horch also built the IFA P2 miltary 4×4, which actually did have some genuine Horch genes.
-Its engine, a lovely 2.4 liter OHV inline six had been fully developed by Horch before the war, was intended for a smaller Horch, but was not put into production because it was deemed to not be quite as silky smooth as Horch’s legendary inline eights.
+But Horch also built the IFA P2 military 4×4, which actually did have some genuine Horch genes.
+Its engine, a lovely 2.4 liter OHV inline six, had been fully developed by Horch before the war and intended for a smaller Horch, but was not put into production because it was deemed to not be quite as silky smooth as Horch’s legendary inline eights.
 Such were the glory days of the Third Reich.
 But the Horch OM6 engine was revived and powered a whole series of these DDR “Jeeps”.

 In 1953 the word from up high (or via the latest five-year plan) that Horch was to develop a new six cylinder luxury car.
 Oh joy!
 But it was to be a wee bit more modest than the old Horchs of yore; the new P24 was to use the 2.4 L OM6 engine, and sit on a 110″ (2800mm) wheelbase chassis.

 Initially called Horch P240, the ‘Sachsenring’ name was added starting with full production in 1955.
-As of 1957, the storied Horch name, and the “H” emblem on the hood had to be dropped altogether, due to litigation from Auto Union in West Germany.
+As of 1957, the storied Horch name, and the “H” emblem on the hood had to be dropped altogether, due to litigation from Auto Union in West Germany (Horch had been part of the Auto-Union conglomerate).
 From then on, it was just the Sachsenring P240.
 This black four-door convertible is from 1956, the first series.

 The four door convertible was of course built primarily for this purpose, here showing off Russia’s astronaut Yuri Gagarin, the first man into space, to eager East Berliners in 1963.
 Ich bin ein Berliner too!